Interchange Plus Pricing: A Merchant’s Best Option

 What are the benefits of Interchange Plus?

 The Interchange Plus pricing model is always talked about in comparison to a tiered pricing model.
 You won’t understand what a great model Interchange Plus is until you understand the pitfalls of the tiered model.
 In the simplest of terms, a tiered plan lumps the processor’s profit and the interchange into one rate per tier.
-Unfortunately, most of your transactions will fall into the higher, more expensive tiers and you won’t be able to tell what the True Cost of processing is (need a more in depth explanation of tiered pricing?
-Check here or here).
+Unfortunately, most of your transactions will fall into the higher, more expensive tiers and you won’t be able to tell what the True Cost of processing is.

 So, the benefit of interchange plus is that it is straightforward and clear.
 It’s parsed out in a way that you can see exactly what rates you are paying.
 Consequently, the companies usually have better, more competitive rates because merchants can tell if they’re being overcharged.